MichaelND/Search/README.md

 2. To walk the directory tree, we mimicked the programs we've created in class.
-If the directory can be opened via opendir, the program then uses readdir to iterate over the contents of the folder to check if
+If the directory can be opened via opendir, the program then uses readdir to iterate over the contents of the folder to check if it is a file or a directory.
+If it is a directory, then search is called recurisvely on this directory.

 Contributions
 -------------